QuantumAdventures/optical-bottle-beam/README.md

 3. Download the data!
 A `data` folder is needed, to get all the data used and produced in the experiment you can

-    * Follow the link [here](https://drive.google.com/drive/folders/1XfC4z9nmNXJuaATl3Da6edwA65mmQBVx), and dowload it.
+    * Follow the link [here](https://drive.google.com/drive/folders/1XfC4z9nmNXJuaATl3Da6edwA65mmQBVx), and download it.

     * Or, execute the following command inside the project folder (in the terminal like a boss :sunglasses:)